The UK’s complex rules for international travellers have changed significantly. Here are the key questions and answers.

 What do you think about the changes?

-When you look closely, though, the UK system remains fraught with complication, cost and uncertainty.
+The UK system remains fraught with complication, cost and uncertainty.
 Much more needs to change we can be said to have a coherent and effective set of rules governing international travel.

 Join our new commenting forum